-Figure 4: Possibilities opened to customers by open banking

-The choice of the form that open banking will take in Canada will depend on the market and on the regulatory framework that will be put in place.
-For example, Canada must choose if it wants to allow banks the choice of participating or not in the open banking system or if it wants to coerce them to do so.
+Figure 4: Possibilities opened to customers by open banking22 system or if it wants to coerce them to do so.
 Moreover, not all products are necessarily included in open banking: The system put in place may apply to all products (bank accounts, credit cards, mortgages, etc.) or only to a few products.
 The technical standards that will apply may be uniform or decided on by individual financial institutions; applying those standards may be voluntary or mandatory; the government may choose to establish only a general framework for guidelines to protect consumers and personal information, or may get involved more deeply in developing the guidelines themselves.
 Canada will also identify how financial technology companies will participate in the system, and what framework they will be subject to (accreditation, monitoring entity, etc.).
-Lastly, Canada will have to examine how consumers will be able to subscribe to an open banking system or withdraw from it.
+Lastly, Canada will have to examine how consumers will be able to subscribe to an open banking system or withdraw from it23.